History

 In our bilingual stream, we work with École de Wix to ensure that by the end of each Key Stage, pupils will have covered all English and French National Curriculum expectations.
 When learning in English, pupils cover predominantly the same units of history as their mainstream peers.
 However, in our younger classes (Reception Bilingual and Year 1 Bilingual), we plan shared topics in conjunction with École de Wix, with a strong focus on bilingual early language acquisition.
 In addition, in Years 4 and 5 Bilingual, pupils learn about key shared periods of French and English history, to maximise their bi-cultural learning opportunities.

-Download our Q1E History Curriculum Overview
+Download our Q1E History Curriculum Overview for the English Stream

-Download our Q1E History Progression Document
+Download our Q1E History Curriculum Overview for the Bilingual Stream